 I would definitely recommend going with a larger, well-known tour company and avoiding Travel Talk.
 Turkey is a large country and there’s so much to see outside of Istanbul, so I definitely recommend doing a tour which will take you to all the beautiful places there are to see, including sea-side towns, mountains and bustling cities.

 There are a lot of things to see and do in Turkey.
 If you’re in Istanbul the Blue Mosque and Hagia Sophia Museum are worthwhile visiting as are the spice market and Taksim Square, just beware of the back streets as young boys will approach you for money and become agitated if you refuse.

-Troy is a place that you may like to visit just to say you’ve been there, but the large wooden replica horse gets very boring very quick and the ruins are also a little underwhelming if you’ve visited somewhere like Rome before.
-I’d still say it’s worth going, but wouldn’t base my entire trip around it.
+Troy is a place that you may like to visit just to say you’ve been there, but the large wooden replica horse gets very boring very quickly and the ruins are also a little underwhelming if you’ve visited somewhere like Rome before.
+I’d still say it’s worth going but wouldn’t base my entire trip around it.